TheBerbat/informatica-avanzada-exercises/02_exercise/README.md

-# Exercise 1
+# Exercise 2
-This exercise consists in write a program that calculate the first 100 triangular numbers.
+This exercise fix the proposed code so that it correctly calculate the number factorial.

 ## How to use
 1. Clean project to build from scratch.